tlverse/causalglm/README.md

 This package supports semiparametric and nonparametric estimation for user-specified models of the following point-treatment estimands:

 1. Conditional average treatment effect (CATE).
-(Causal semiparametric linear regression)
+(Causal semiparametric linear regression with `spglm` and `npglm`)
 2. Conditional odds ratio (OR) between two binary variables.
-(Causal semiparametric logistic regression)
+(Causal semiparametric logistic regression with `spglm` and `npglm`)
 3. Conditional relative risk (RR) for nonnegative outcomes and a binary treatment.
-(Causal semiparametric log-linear relative-risk regression)
+(Causal semiparametric log-linear relative-risk regression with `spglm` and `npglm`)
 4. Conditional treatment-specific mean (TSM) for categorical treatments.
-(Only supported nonparametrically with npglm)
+(Only supported nonparametrically with `npglm`)
-5. Conditional average treatment effect among the treated (CATT) (Only supported nonparametrically with npglm)
+5. Conditional average treatment effect among the treated (CATT) (Only supported nonparametrically with `npglm`)
 6. Using `msmglm`, you can also learn marginal structural models for the CATE, CATT, TSM and RR with nonparametric robustness.